-Mammoth Cave National Park, established in 1941, is known for the world’s longest cave system--400 miles of it that has been explored so far.
-The caves are the biggest attraction, but that’s not all you’ll find here.
+Mammoth Cave National Park was officially established in 1941 and the caves are the biggest attraction, but that’s not all you’ll find here.
 This park also features the Green River Valley and beautiful rolling country hills.
-There are also two rivers - Green River and Nolan River - that will provide you with excellent opportunities for canoeing, kayaking, fishing, and much more.
-With everything that nature has to offer, you can be sure that you’ll make stunning new discoveries when you go RV camping here.
+There are also two rivers (the Green River and Nolan River) that will provide you with excellent opportunities for canoeing, kayaking, fishing, and much more.
+With everything that nature has to offer, you can be sure that you’ll make stunning new discoveries when you visit the park.